1 minute heart rate recovery chart by age

 What is a good heart rate recovery after 1 minute?

-A normal heart rate recovery is defined by a decrease of more than 12 beats per minute (bpm) from the peak heart rate.
-This swift decline indicates efficient cardiovascular adaptation and is associated with better overall heart health.
+A normal heart rate recovery (HRR) is defined by a decrease of more than 12 beats per minute (bpm) from the peak heart rate.
+For elite athletes, HRR may be as high as 29-40 bpm.

 What is a good recovery heart rate by age?

 A reasonable recovery heart rate varies by age, with younger individuals typically experiencing faster recovery rates.
-For precise benchmarks, refer to the 1 Minute Heart Rate Recovery Chart by Age, which provides age-specific ranges to gauge optimal recovery.
+For precise benchmarks, refer to our 1 Minute Heart Rate Recovery Chart by Age template, which provides age-specific ranges to gauge optimal recovery.

 What is a good cardio recovery rate for a 60-year-old woman?